-California to unveil groundbreaking Black reparations report
+California to unveil groundbreaking slave reparations report

 Despite it being a “free” state, an estimated 1,500 enslaved African Americans lived in California in 1852, according to the draft report.
 The Ku Klux Klan flourished in California with members holding positions in law enforcement and city government.
 African American families were forced to live in segregated neighborhoods that were more likely to be polluted.

-Moore said that a state Office of African American or American Freedmen Affairs could help Black residents file claims and trace their lineage to prove eligibility for individual restitution.
+Moore said that a state Office of African American or American Freedmen Affairs could help African American residents file claims and trace their lineage to prove eligibility for individual restitution.

 The task force in its draft report also recommends compensating people who were forced out of their homes for construction projects such as parks and highways and general renewal, as happened to San Francisco’s historically Black and once-thriving Fillmore neighborhood.